-This Bird Monitoring Programme has been prepared by MKO for the proposed Derrinlough Wind Farm, Co.
-Offaly.
+This Bird Monitoring Programme has been prepared by MKO for the proposed Cahermurphy Two Wind Farm, Co.
+Clare.

-This document provides a timeframe and monitoring schedule for the bird population of the study area during the construction and post-construction phase of the project.
-Breeding and wintering bird surveys were undertaken during the period October 2017 to September 2019 encompassing two full breeding seasons and two full winter seasons, as well as autumn and spring migration periods.
-These surveys were in line with SNH guidance entitled "Recommended bird survey methods to inform impact assessment of onshore wind farms" (SNH, 2017).
+This document provides a timeframe and monitoring schedule for the bird population of the study area during the pre-construction and post-construction phase of the project.
+Breeding and wintering bird surveys were undertaken during the period April 2017 to September 2019 encompassing two full breeding seasons and two full winter seasons, as well as autumn and spring migration periods, in line with Scottish Natural Heritage (SNH) guidance on Recommended Bird Survey Methods to Inform Impact Assessment for Onshore Wind Farms Version 2 (SNH, March 2017).
 The surveys undertaken to date have informed the various proposed bird monitoring measures outlined in this document.

-11 Key Ornithological Receptors and Birds of Conservation Concern
+1.1 Key Ornithological Receptors and Birds of Conservation Concern

-Table 1.1 lists the Key Ornithological Receptors recorded within the study area during field surveys.
+Table 1-1 lists the Key Ornithological Receptors recorded within the study area during field surveys.